-© Copyright 2009 OMEGA ENGINEERING, INC. All rights reserved.
-This document may not be copied, photocopied, reproduced, translated, or reduced to any electronic medium or machine-readable form, in whole or in part, without the prior written consent of OMEGA ENGINEERING, INC.
+© Copyright 2008 OMEGA ENGINEERING, INC. All rights reserved.
+This document may not be copied, photocopied, reproduced, translated, or reduced to any electronic medium or machine-readable form, in whole or in part, without the prior written consent of OMEGA ENGINEERING.
+INC.

-TRADEMARK NOTICE: Ω , omega.com, Ω OMEGA, and Ω are Trademarks of OMEGA ENGINEERING, INC.
+TRADEMARK NOTICE: Ω omega.com Ω OMEGA ENGINEERING, INC.